ihatemyisp/klipper/docs/Config_Reference.md

 spi_software_mosi_pin:
 spi_software_miso_pin:
 #   The pins connected to the shift register controlling the display.
+#   For Replicator 2/2X:
+#   The spi_software_miso_pin is not used and can be left out of
+#   the spi configuration.
+However, for backwards compatibility,
+#   this pin can be set to an unused pin of the printer mainboard.
+#   For all others:
 #   The spi_software_miso_pin needs to be set to an unused pin of the
 #   printer mainboard as the shift register does not have a MISO pin,
 #   but the software spi implementation requires this pin to be